PamTheDev/AFQM-CC-Loader/README.md

-# A few Quick Matches: Custom Character Loader
+# A few Quick Matches: Custom ModLoader
 A simple UMT script that imports Custom Character Scripts and sprites directly into the game easily.

 # How It Works